 3. Use a multi-purpose car detailer

 Some products are designed for one specific purpose, like leather, vinyl or plastic.
-Look for a cleaning product that can do it all, so you don’t have to switch products to clean your whole car.
-Leather Honey Leather Cleaner can be used on genuine leather, rubber, vinyl, plastic and faux leather (what car manufacturers often called leatherette), and it’s safe for perforated leather and seats with heating and cooling elements.
+Look for a cleaning product that can do it all, like our very own Leather Honey Leather Cleaner.
+It can be used on genuine leather, rubber, vinyl, plastic and faux leather (sometimes called leatherette or vegan leather).
+It’s also safe for perforated leather and seats with heating and cooling elements.
+If your vehicle is in the sun a lot — and most cars are — you might want to consider using Leather Honey Leather Cleaner with UV Protectant.
+It will add an extra layer of protection.

-To detail your car, moisten a lint-free cloth with the leather cleaner, then gently wipe down all the surfaces, spending more time on heavily soiled areas.
+To detail your car, moisten a lint-free cloth with Leather Honey Leather Cleaner, then gently wipe down all the surfaces, spending more time on heavily soiled areas.
 You shouldn’t need to scrub or oversaturate the leather — dirt and grime should just lift away.
 Textured surfaces, like the dashboard or doors, may need a bit more of a scrub, but generally speaking dirt should rub right off of those, too.
 Be sure to get into small areas, like inside those air conditioner vents and into cracks — a small brush (even a toothbrush) can help ensure you give a thorough cleaning.

-If you have rubber mats, now’s the time to detail those, too — you can give them a good spray with a hose to remove any loose dirt or mud, then wipe them down with the leather cleaner to get the rest and make them look like new.
+If you have rubber mats, now’s the time to detail those, too — you can give them a good spray with a hose to remove any loose dirt or mud, then wipe them down with the leather cleaner.

 4. Apply leather conditioner to leather seats

 If your car has genuine leather seats, you’ll want to follow your detailing with leather conditioner every six months.
 Be sure the leather is dry from cleaning first.
-Leather Honey Leather Conditioner is safe for all genuine leather but coated leather; if you’re not sure if your leather is coated, do a quick spot test in a discreet area to make sure the conditioner can absorb and dry.
+Leather Honey Leather Conditioner is safe for all genuine leather.
+The one caveat is coated leather.
+If you’re not sure if your leather is coated, do a quick spot test in a discreet area to make sure the conditioner can absorb and dry.
 If it doesn’t, you don’t need to condition — no leather conditioner can penetrate coated leather.

 If your spot test fully absorbs, you can move to conditioning the entire leather seats, avoiding plastic or vinyl areas.
 The conditioner is safe for perforated leather and heated/cooled seats as well.
 Allow the conditioner to dry for at least two hours — overnight is even better — then buff off any excess with a lint-free cloth.